hasundue/lophus/README.md

 Lophus is a TypeScript library for development of [Nostr][nostr] clients and relays, oriented to web standards and edge environments.

-## Features
+## Concept

-- **Declarative** 🌊 - Lets you focus on the data flow rather than underlying logic.
-- **Portable** 📦 - The core modules have no dependencies on runtime APIs.
-- **Lightweight** 🪶 - The minified version of client core (client.min.js) is
-  about 5 KB.
-- **Modular** 🔌 - High-level interfaces and NIPs are implemented as [optional modules][modules], which enables you to keep an app as small as possible.
+- **Modular** 🔌 - NIPs and high-level interfaces are implemented as optional TypeScript modules, which enables you to keep an app as small as possible.
+- **Portable** 📦 - The core modules are build upon [Web Standard APIs][web-standard-api], which makes it possible to run on various environment.
+- **Productive** 🌊 - Declarative interfaces let you focus on the data flow rather than underlying logic, and strict type checking helps you to avoid runtime errors.
 - **Compatible** 🤝 - Shares the same data structure for events as [nostr-tools][nostr-tools].